elemenohq/docs/source/index.html.md

 }
 ```

-To access the items within a specific Collection, send a `GET` request to `/v1/collections/YOUR-COLLECTION-SLUG-HERE/items`.
-This will return an array of published Items from the specified Collection.
+Retrieve an array of Items within a specific Collection.
 If there are many Items in a Collection, the results will split into multiple pages.
-You can request a specific page, and a specific number of items per page using query parameters.
+You can request a specific page, and a specific number of items per page.

 > Requesting a specific page of results with a custom size: